0u44/0u44/README.md

 ```
 Hai!!
 I'm a silly computer developer, some would say i'm smart but ehhhh(I got the IQ of a snail on fiber glass)
-I Specialize in Research & Development when it comes to computer engineering and low level development.
+I Specialize in Research & Development when it comes to computer engineering and full-stack development.
-I sometimes stray away from my roots and do other stacks
 ----------------------------------------------------------
 ⢀⢀⢀⢀⢀⢸⣿⣿⣿⣿⣷⣶⣶⣶⣶⣶⣶⣤⣄⣀⣀⣀⣀⣀⡀⢀⢀⢀
 ⢀⢀⢀⢀⢀⠸⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⡇⢀⢀⢀